 The eScience Lab research group is led by Professor Carole Goble.
-The group is based at the School of Computer Science, University of Manchester.
+The group is based at the Department of Computer Science, The University of Manchester.
 It’s affiliated with the wider Information Management Group.

 In 2001, the myGrid consortium was formed, bringing together collaborators at the Universities of Manchester, Southampton, Newcastle, Nottingham and Sheffield, The European Molecular Biology Laboratory-European Bioinformatics Institute (EMBL-EBI) in Cambridge, and industrial partners GlaxoSmithKline, Merck KGaA, AstraZeneca, Sun Microsystems, IBM, GeneticXchange, Epistemics and Cerebra (formerly Network Inference).
 The UK Engineering and Physical Sciences Research Council (EPSRC) funded the first phase of the project with £3.5 million.

 In phase 2, from 2006 to 2009, the consortium was funded for £2 million as part of the Open Middleware Infrastructure Institute (OMII-UK) funded by EPSRC (EP/D076617/1), in addition to an EPSRC platform grant (EP/C536444/1).
 The membership of the consortium was concentrated at the University of Manchester and EMBL-EBI.

 In phase 3, from 2009 to 2014, the team was funded for £1.15 million by a grant from the UK Engineering and Physical Sciences Research Council (EP/G026238/1).
 The membership of the consortium for Phase 3 was the University of Manchester and the University of Southampton.